w3f/polkadot-wiki/docs/general/ledger.md

 Ledger Live will only show the main account with BIP44 path 44'/354'/0'/0'/0'.
 This means that if you create a [derived account using Polkadot JS](#using-on-polkadot-js-apps) with a derivation path 44'/354'/0'/0'/1', it will not be displayed on the Ledger Live App.
-As a consequence it is not possible to transact with derived accounts using the Ledger Live App, but it is possible to do so using Polkadot JS.
-For more information about derived accounts and derivation paths check [the accounts page](../learn/learn-accounts.md).
+Consequently, it is not possible to transact with derived accounts using the Ledger Live App, but it is possible to do so using Polkadot JS.
+For more information about derived accounts and derivation paths, check [the accounts page](../learn/learn-accounts.md).

 :::